quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 Since QUIC implementations rarely control UDP logic directly, the raw data excludes UDP-level headers in all RawInfo fields.

-The `datagram_ids` field is used to track packet coalescing, see
+The `datagram_payload_checksums` field is used to track packet coalescing, see
 {{packet-coalescing}}.

 ## udp_datagrams_received {#quic-udpdatagramsreceived}